WDI-SEA/notes/09-other-topics/user-stories-wireframing/readme.md

 ### Objectives

-* Explain the basics of Agile methodologies and why it's used
+* Explain the basics of Agile methods and why it's used
 * Describe user stories and how they are different than to-dos
 * Practice creating user stories for an example app